ChrstphrHll/npc_gen/students/Tezani Morthil.md

 # Tezani Morthil
 ---
 ### Description
-- Elf Wizard from Principality of the Palus Peoples
+- Elf Wizard from Beleriand
 - 2nd year Assault student in Elkenval
-- long wavy auburn hair that's plain, Gray eyes, and Light Tan skin
+- short straight auburn hair that's braided, Gray eyes, and Light Tan skin
 - Is Deceptive and Extreme, and has Generosity as their ideal

 ### Organizations